When is Denver PrideFest?

 How can I sign up to serve food or beverages at Denver PrideFest?

 There are a limited number of food vendor spots available at the festival, and your business must apply to become a food vendor.

-ax’s website, you can make a donation to support our work or contact us to find out other ways to get involved.
+To donate in support of Denver Pride and vital services for Colorado’s LGBTQ community throughout the year, visit The Center on Colfax’s website.
+You can make a donation to support our work or contact us to find out other ways to get involved.

 Coors Light Denver Pride Parade